 Onward To Victory provides a look back at the history of Notre Dame Hockey and behind-the-scenes access to the Fighting Irish as they prepare for the Compton Family Ice Arena dedication game against rival Boston College.

-Tom Nevala is in his 23rd year as member of the athletics administration at Notre Dame, and he currently serves as senior associate athletics director for business operations as well as general manager of the new Compton Family Ice Arena.
-In his present role, he oversees all financial matters for the Notre Dame athletics department.
+Tom Nevala is in his 24th year as a member of the athletics administration at the University of Notre Dame and currently serves as senior associate athletics director for business operations, as well as general manager for the Compton Family Ice Arena.
+In his present role he oversees all financial matters for the Notre Dame athletics department.
 Nevala also oversees the operations, programming and financial matters of the Compton Family Ice Arena, which opened in October 2011.

-With Irish Athletics joining the Atlantic Coast Conference (ACC) in all sports except football and hockey in 2013-2014, Nevala has been selected to serve on the ACC's finance committee through the 2015-2016 academic year.
+With Notre Dame joining the Atlantic Coast Conference (ACC) in all sports except football and hockey in 2013-14, Nevala has been selected to serve on the ACC's finance committee through the 2015-16 academic year.

-Nevala played a key role for the Athletics Department from 2008 through 2011 as member of the team that developed the concept, the final design and then oversaw the construction of the Compton Family Ice Arena.
+Nevala played a key role for the athletics department from 2008 through 2011, as member of the team that developed the concept, the final design and then oversaw construction of the Compton Family Ice Arena.

 An associate football manager for the 1989 season as an undergraduate, Nevala is a native of Maynard, Mass.
-Born Jan.
-25, 1968, he is married to the former Jen Turgeon, a 1993 St. Mary's graduate and a native of Brunswick, Maine.
-They have two children, a daughter, Sofia (8), and a son, Benjamin (6).
+He is married to the former Jen Turgeon, a 1993 Saint Mary's graduate and a native of Brunswick, Maine.
+They have two children, a daughter, Sofia (9), and a son, Benjamin (7).